chaoss/community/CONTRIBUTING.md

 At this point you are waiting on the CHAOSS repository maintainers.
 They will comment on your pull requests within three business days (and, typically, one business day).

-The CHAOSS repository maintainers will report on open issues and pull requests on the [calls and via the mail list][participate] to elicit feedback from the community.
+The CHAOSS repository maintainers will report on open issues and pull requests on the [calls and via the mailing list][participate] to elicit feedback from the community.

 [participate]: https://chaoss.community/participate/